 It can be a great strain to care for someone with Alzheimer’s, so here are some points that may help:

-Maintain a living environment that will maximize the patient’s ability to function is important and we include some tips below.
+- Maintain a living environment that will maximize the patient’s ability to function.